naosim/node-kotlin/readme.md

 node-kotlin
 ---
 A wrapper around the kotlin compiler.
-Is now configured use kotlin2js functionality and future releases will add functionality for general usage of the compiler.
+Is now configured to use kotlin2js, and future releases will add functionality for general usage of the compiler.

 Usage: